 An exclusive Warner Classics artist, David Fray recorded his first CD with works of Bach and Boulez to great critical acclaim.
 The disc was praised as the “best record of the year” by the London Times and Le Soir.
 Mr. Fray’s second release was a recording of Bach keyboard concerti with the Deutsche Kammerphilharmonie Bremen awarded by the German Recording Academy followed by Schubert’s Moments Musicaux and Impromptus.
 Mr. Fray’s most recent releases include a Schubert recital, Mozart piano concerti with the Philharmonia Orchestra and Jaap van Zweden and Bach Partitas Nos.
 2 and 6 along with Toccata in C minor.
 In 2008 the TV network ARTE +7 presented a documentary on David Fray directed by the renowned French director Bruno Monsaingeon.
 The film “David Fray records Johann Sebastian Bach” was subsequently released on DVD.

-David Fray started taking piano lessons at the early age of four.
-He furthered his studies with Jacques Rouvier at the National Superior Conservatory of Music in Paris where he graduated with the highest honours.
-Distinguished and established artists such as Dimitri Bashkirov, Menahem Pressler, Paul Badura-Skoda, Christoph Eschenbach and Pierre Boulez have nurtured and supported David Fray.
+David Fray started taking piano lessons at the age of four.
+He furthered his studies with Jacques Rouvier at the National Superior Conservatory of Music in Paris where he currently resides.